gabrielematteaz/ClearTMP/README.md

 # cltmp
-A simple utility that cleared your temporary files directory
+A simple utility that cleared your temporary files directory<br>
+If another parameter is passed, then logging info are saved in that file